Marketing and Communications

 Writing words for your website – TechSoup

-A webinar walking you through the fundamentals of content creation, how to find the phrases to tick Google’s boxes (aka SEO), creating a content plan and common content mistakes. https://www.techsoup.net.nz/learn/articles/webinar-recording-writing-words-your-website
+A one hour webinar walking you through the fundamentals of content creation, how to find the phrases to tick Google’s boxes (aka SEO), creating a content plan and common content mistakes. https://www.techsoup.net.nz/learn/articles/webinar-recording-writing-words-your-website

 Tools and resources – write.co.nz